Special Educational Needs Co-ordinator – Mrs Bridget Snasdell

 Teachers respond to children’s needs by:

-All staff maintain up to date knowledge about a wide range of SEN. There are opportunites for staff to undertake relevant training to ensure the needs of every child are met.
+All staff maintain up to date knowledge about a wide range of SEN. There are opportunities for staff to undertake relevant training to ensure the needs of every child are met.

 Continued Professional Development is ongoing and Staff have recently had training on: